Bangla Bazar

 Bangla Bazar (বাংলা বাজার) is the oldest neighbourhood of Dhaka, which existed before Mughal Period.
 Currently, the largest publication and book market of Dhaka is located in the area.

 History

 Some historians think that Bangla Bazar was the center of the 'Bangala' city mentioned by many travelers.
 Some others think that Bangla Bazar was established in Sultani period when the word 'Bangala' became popular.
+A Roman citizen wrote in 1506 AD that the finest silk and yarn in the world was produced in Bengal.
+Through this, we get an idea about the antiquity of Banglabazar, the center of Bengal.